 Seasonal patterns are distinctive for two other entities, motorcycle riders as a type of traffic and border crossings as a type of counter.
-Motorcycle riders begin their season in March when there’s a first big increase in motorcycle traffic.
+Motorcycle riders begin their season in March when there is a first significant increase in motorcycle traffic.
 The trend increases until June and falls slightly in July, probably because few people travel to the seaside by motorbike.
 The season reaches its peak in August (Figure~\ref{fig:avg-motor}a and \ref{fig:motor-map}b), then falls towards the end of the year.
 We can assume motorcycle riding is a seasonal leisure activity, with a slight hiatus during the summer holidays.
 As for the border crossings, they are, compared to other counters, at their highest in July and August.
-The increase starts already in June at Slovenia’s north-eastern (Hungary) and south-western (Italy) borders, with a similar pattern occurring in September.
+The increase starts in June at Slovenia's north-eastern (Hungary) and south-western (Italy) borders, with a similar pattern occurring in September.

-Looking at seasonal peaks, we establish that, unlike traffic on motorways, tourists are unlikely to be an inconvenience on regional roads.
+Looking at seasonal peaks, we establish that tourists are unlikely to be an inconvenience on regional roads.
 They travel outside the main rush hour and frequent different destinations.
-The western part of the country is more popular for tourists, especially motorcyclists, with the eastern part slowly gaining ground (particularly with tailored seasonal offers and investments in infrastructure).
+The western part of the country is popular for tourists, especially motorcyclists, with the eastern part slowly gaining ground (particularly with tailored seasonal offers and investments in infrastructure).
 Local tourism is still prominent on holidays but tied to traditional destinations (\emph{i.e.}, skiing resorts in winter and Croatia in summer).